Managing time at work is a challenge for everyone.

 5. Provide Computer Training

-We are all busy, and it is sometimes difficult to allocate specific time to computer training.
+We are all busy, and allocating specific time to computer training is sometimes difficult.

 However, there can be significant time lost when someone tries to figure out a new software program, or perhaps an upgrade to a software program, without the proper training.